gotofritz/gotofritz.github.io/src/content/post/2023-02-03-migrating-blog-to-astro.md

 <Fragment set:html={post.data.description} />
 ```

 When generating the RSS feed and the meta tags, I have the opposite problem - there I don't want any HTML at all.
-There is no template directive equivalent to `set:html` (there is `set:text`, byt it shows the HTML source).
+There is no template directive equivalent to `set:html` (there is `set:text`, but it shows the HTML source).
 Because the code is generated in Node.js, I can't use the DOM to strip the HTML away for me:

 ```js
 // NOTE: this is not XSS safe